top of page

 Di Zhu received his Ph.D.
 (2019) and M.Sc.
 (2017) from Massachusetts Institute of Technology, and B.Eng.
 (2013) from Nanyang Technological University, all in Electrical Engineering.
 From 2019 to 2021, he was a postdoctoral fellow at Harvard University.
 His Ph.D. thesis with Prof. Karl Berggren focused on superconducting nanowire single-photon detectors, and postdoc work with Prof. Marko Lončar centered around thin-film lithium niobate photonics.
 In 2021, he returned to Singapore and joined the Institute of Materials Research & Engineering at A*STAR as a research scientist and principal investigator.
 In September 2023, he joined the National University of Singapore as a Presidential Young Professor while keeping a joint appointment with A*STAR.
 He is also a Fellow of Centre for Quantum Technologies (CQT)

-Di was a recipient of the NRF Fellowship (Class 2023), Harvard Quantum Initiative Postdoctoral Fellowship, A*STAR National Science Scholarship, and MIT Jin-Au Kong thesis award.
+Di was a recipient of the MIT TR35 Asia Pacific (2024) award, NRF Fellowship (2023), Harvard Quantum Initiative Postdoctoral Fellowship, A*STAR National Science Scholarship, and MIT Jin-Au Kong thesis award.
 His current research interests include integrated quantum photonics, applied superconductivity, and nanoscale electromagnetics.

 Outside of research, Di enjoys reading and hiking.